U.S. Veterans at Risk of Cancer From Firefighting Foam (AFFF) and Asbestos

 – Kevin Ferrara, Former U.S. Air Force Command Deputy Fire Chief

-Those who were exposed to PFAS-containing AFFF and later developed cancer may be eligible for compensation through an AFFF claim or VA benefits.
-Our team can help determine what resources you are eligible for — contact us today.
+Those who develop cancer or other illnesses related to AFFF may be eligible for compensation.
+Our team can help determine what resources you qualify for — contact us today.

-However, firefighters may have been exposed to both asbestos and AFFF during their service because fires in older buildings could send asbestos particles flying into the air.
+However, firefighters may have been exposed to asbestos and AFFF because fires could send asbestos particles flying into the air.
 Military fire stations, trucks, and fire suits may have also contained asbestos.

 AFFF firefighting foam is still used by the U.S. military today, but it’s being phased out due to the health risks.